Alissa Wolf is a journalist and life-long animal lover.

 By Alissa Wolf:

-I have been delighted to have been a pet parent to every manner of furry, finned and feathered creature: a dog, parakeets, gerbils, a rabbit, fish, hermit crabs and several cats.
+I have been delighted to have been a pet parent to every manner of furry, finned and feathered creature: a dog, parakeets, gerbils, a rabbit, fish, hermit crabs, a chicken and several cats.

 Until June 2013, I was mom to a dashingly handsome black cat named Omar